ChaosAwakens/ChaosAwakens/README.md

 LuisRandomness,
 YanbereGev,
 Asbestosstar (some),
-AbsoluteKhan,
+AbsoluteKan,
 Spawn of Ore,
 DeuceWins,
 jjwiggs,
 killerking,
 Peeko,
 Spooder,
-Chromatic,
+Chromatic

-If i got anything wrong please update it.
+If we get anything wrong here, feel free to update it.